-- We work with local partners to ensure we are providing locally appropriate aid, and provide technical training to our partners to increase their capacity to respond in future. - We coordinate with other organizations, governments, local disaster management etc on the ground to more effectively provide emergency relief.
+- We work with our suppliers to source sustainable, high-quality aid products. - We prepare for disasters ahead of time by storing aid in prepositioned, strategic - We work with local partners to ensure we are providing locally appropriate aid, and provide technical training to our partners to increase their capacity to respond in future. - · We coordinate with other organizations, governments, local disaster management etc on the ground to more effectively provide emergency relief.